-A day before the IDSA Medical Design Conference in Boston, join in-situ workshops at Boston Children's Hospital and dive deep with experts in medical design.
+A day before the IDSA Medical Design Conference in Boston, join one-of-a-kind, in-situ workshops at Boston Children's Hospital and dive deep with experts in medical design.
+You can't get this kind of EXPERIENCE anywhere else.
 Separate registration is open now for the two, pre-conference workshops on March 28:

 8am–12pm Contextual Inquiry in the Clinical Environment